join-monster/join-monster/docs/field-metadata.md

 ## Computed Columns

-You can manipulate the data in your query without losing the benefit of a single request.
+You can manipulate the data in your query without losing the benefit of batched requests.

 Maybe your field(s) needs a SQL column to compute a value.
 If there isn't a simple one-to-one correspondence of columns to field, you can use `sqlDeps`. `sqlDeps` is an array of columns that will get retrieved if the GraphQL field is requested.
 These are exposed to your resolver, so you can write a `resolve` function to compute a value in JavaScript.
 For example, a `first_name` and `last_name` column can be *depended on* for a `fullName` field in your API.